seanqiusd/EZPZPOSMVC/ReadMe.md

 > 5. If you're a web-developer or potential client who would like to just look at the front-end instead of sifting through my code, please follow this link: https://ezpzposmvc.azurewebsites.net/.
 >-----------------------------------------------------------------------------------------------------
 >-----------------------------------------------------------------------------------------------------
+## A Note To Users, Especially The Ones Code Diving
+When I designed the front end, I made a conscious choice to format it as the front end of a fictitious store so that potential clients could get a feel for what a more finished product would/could look like, instead of just having a manual-esque feel for my application.
+I've incorporated minimal directions on the home page of the application to help in the ease of use if it's not already intuitive.
+If you've downloaded my code, then I'll trust you'll likely know where to go to change the title of major headings in my project to better accomodate your vision.
+If you also know how to manipulate the styling I've incorporated for this fictitious store, then please be my guest and change it to what fits your needs.

 ## What To Expect and Limitations
 1. You should be able to register an account for yourself.